For many travellers, figuring out what to eat in Osaka is one of the first concerns on the travel agenda.

 Osakites have a general rule for eating kushikatsu.
 You should never double-dip your stick in the sauce.
 Double-dipping is considered rude, even if you’re a tourist.

-People that want the best kushikatsu visit the Daruma-Tsutenkaku restaurant.
-They serve incredibly tasty kushikatsu but charge a premium price for it.
+People who want the best kushikatsu should visit the Daruma-Tsutenkaku restaurant in Shinsekai.
+They serve incredibly tasty kushikatsu, but expect to pay a premium price for it.

-Kitsune Udon is a noodle-based dish.
-The udon is thick wheat-flour noodles.
-The kitsune udon is served with a piece of tofu that is deep-fried and simmered in a sweet sauce.
+Kitsune udon is served with a piece of tofu that’ deep-fried and simmered in a sweet sauce.
 While you can find this dish in almost any city in Japan, it originated in Osaka.

-The sweet, crispy deep-fried tofu is the star of this dish.
+The sweet, crispy deep-fried tofu is the star of kitsune udon.
 When you get it in Osaka, you might notice it’s typically lighter compared to the version of the dish served in Tokyo or other major cities.

 Kushikatsu Doteyaki Nadai Tsurukameya is a popular destination for quality doteyaki.
 The restaurant is open 24 hours a day and tends to be busiest around nine in the evening.

 Where to stay in Osaka: The best hotels for foodies